An ODE Method to Prove the Geometric Convergence of Adaptive Stochastic Algorithms: Introduction

-where $\E_{0}$ denotes the conditional expectation given $\theta_{0}$. \end{itemize} Remark that the conditions above are stronger than typical assumptions done in the standard stochastic approximation settings.
-The reason is that our main focus is on getting the convergence rate of the algorithm (and not only its convergence).
+where $\E_{0}$ denotes the conditional expectation given $\theta_{0}$. \end{itemize} Note that these conditions are stronger than the assumptions typically made in standard stochastic-approximation settings.
+In particular, the deviation term (second term on the right-hand side of \eqref{eq:A2intro}) must be proportional to $\potential(\theta_0)$; by contrast, standard assumptions lead to \eqref{eq:ode-lemma} below, where the corresponding term is a constant over $\theta_0 \in \Theta$.
+Our goal is to obtain the convergence rate of the algorithm, not just to prove its convergence.

-\TODO{put at the right place a note that those conditions are strong if we aim at only proving convergence but that the objective for us it to be able to prove geometric convergence of the underlying algorithm.}\yohe{see above}

-\TODO{somewhere put a note on the different terminology: linear convergence / geometric convergence / exponential convergence.}\yohe{replaced linear with geometric. commented on the terminology.}

-\TODO{comment on that: "The authors mentioned their effort of treating the convergence to the point on the boundary, but the convergence of projection or constrained algorithms has been well studied.
-The main issue and difficulty there are rates of convergence, which were developed in the work of Buche and Kushner (SICON, 2001). "}\yohe{I don't emphasize the fact that we have the optimal point at the boundary as a difficulty anymore. }\yohe{done. see above.}

-\TODO{Related to this comment: "The authors mentioned the effort of treating multiple zeros (multiple limit points or multiple equilibria) of the underlying function.
-This is also well known being treated in the literature, for example, by the Russian school, as well as the work of H.-F. Chen and colleagues, among many others.
-For multiple limit points, the convergence is to the set of limit points with the use of distant function."
-We should clarify that the point for us it to show that we only converge to one of the critical point in contrast to what he mentions as converging towards a point where the step-size is not zero would show that the algorithm does not work, i.e. that all those critical points are not problematic for the convergence.}\yohe{done. see above}